floesche/neuView/docs/user-guide.md

 A: neuView analyzes your neuron data and automatically creates the appropriate pages:
 - For neuron types with multiple hemispheres (L/R/M): Creates individual hemisphere pages AND a combined page
 - For neuron types with only one hemisphere: Creates only that hemisphere's page (no combined page)
-- No manual soma-side specification needed - the system detects and generates optimal page sets automatically
+- No soma-side specification needed - the system detects and generates optimal page sets automatically

 **Q: Can I still generate hemisphere-specific pages?**
-A: Yes, but it's now automatic! neuView will generate hemisphere-specific pages (e.g., Dm4_L.html, Dm4_R.html) whenever hemisphere-specific data exists.
-You don't need to specify --soma-side anymore.
+A: Yes, but it's automatic! neuView will generate hemisphere-specific pages (e.g., Dm4_L.html, Dm4_R.html) whenever hemisphere-specific data exists.
+The system automatically detects available hemispheres and creates appropriate pages.

 ---